johnwcowan/pdp8x/arch.md

  * If EOP is 0xA, set M[Y] to AC and M[Y+1] to MQ.
    The assembler mnemonic is DST (Double Store).

- * If EOP is 0xB, set AC to MQ and MQ to the former contents of AC.
+ * If EOP is 0xB, take no action.
-   The assembler mnemonic is SWP (Swap).

  * If EOP is 0xC, set MQ to the sum of MQ and 1.
    Then set AC to the sum of AC and the carry from MQ.